tai-shis/obsidian/Research/Research Resources.md

 		- loading/selecting/filtering data + basic operations
 		- **THIS HAS EVERYTHING LMAO**
 			- return to this, for now just 1st section
+			- I think this is all you need for syntax/general use info
 	- [DataCamp pandas Tutorial](https://www.datacamp.com/tutorial/pandas)
 		- import/export, handling missing values, sorting, filtering, *visualization*
 	- [GeeksforGeeks pandas Tutorial](https://www.geeksforgeeks.org/pandas-tutorial/)​